TYRE PRESSURE KIT

 Contact an approved dealer to replace the inflation tube and repair product bottle.

-Depending on the vehicle, in the event of a puncture, use the kit located in the boot or underneath the luggage compartment carpet.
+In the event of a puncture, use the kit located in the boot.

 Note: while the bottle is emptying (approximately 30 seconds), the pressure gauge 2 will indicate briefly a pressure of 6 bar, then the pressure drops.